ciaralynch72/destination_unknown/README.md

 ![Goodbye](docs/readme_images/goodbye.JPG)

 ## Future Features
 As this is my first experience with python I kept this app extremely simple so there is many features I would like to implement in the future as I was build on my knowledge.
-I was also time shy so I stuck to the basics.
-I feel alot of these functions would be within my capabilities if I had a little more time but this is down to life and work getting busy for this module.
-I did however really enjoy learning python and look forward to implementing these in the future.

 - I would like to implement different levels of difficulty.
 - I would like to create an option of choosing either a capital city or country for the user to change up the game while they play.
 - I would like to add some more graphics and develop the ux design to make it more appealing.
 - As my skills with python develop I am sure that this app's code could be written much neater and more concise.
 Once I finish this course I look forward to reviewing it.
 Hopefully with a much better eye.
-- Add the function to only choose letters as currently numbers are also accepted.
-Sadly due to time constraints I realized this too late.
-- Add to the function to only be able to choose a letter once and produce a value error

 ## Technologies Used